 - A picture dictionary with audio and text to support Spanish literacy.

 - Spoken English Spanish, French, Portuguese and Mandarin.
 Most of what I say in this review applies to other languages too!

 You can download Peg and Pog from the App Store.
-Kenikeni is working on Kindle and Android versions, and they’ll be ready soon!
+It is also available on Google Play (Android) and Amazon (Android and Kindle Fire).

 The scenes in Peg and Pog are rich in detail and give children endless opportunities for creative play, but the number of words is not overwhelming.
 In addition, there is lots of build-in repetition to facilitate learning.
 Each time children move characters and objects in the scene, they hear native Spanish speakers pronounce the words.

 Peg and Pog is an engaging Spanish learning app for kids to explore independently, but that is only part of the educational potential.

 Read on for information about how teachers and parents can use Peg and Pog to develop language skills!
 You can also learn more about the app on the Kenikeni website.